banklab/banklab.github.io/index.md

 ---

-**14.04.2025:** We are hosting [Himani Sachveda](https://scholar.google.com/citations?user=9RoZQsIAAAAJ&hl=en&oi=ao), Assistant Professor at the [Mathematics Bioscience Group](https://www.mabs.at/team/) , University of Vienna, Austria, as an invited speaker for our lab meeting.
+**19.05.2025:** We are hosting [Marco Davoli](https://scholar.google.ch/citations?hl=en&user=3MHcv-QAAAAJ&view_op=list_works&sortby=pubdate), Postdoctoral researcher at the Sapienza University of Rome, Italy, as an invited speaker for our lab meeting.

 ---

 ### Past events

+---

+**14.04.2025:** We are hosting [Himani Sachveda](https://scholar.google.com/citations?user=9RoZQsIAAAAJ&hl=en&oi=ao), Assistant Professor at the [Mathematics Bioscience Group](https://www.mabs.at/team/) , University of Vienna, Austria, as an invited speaker for our lab meeting.

 ---